Some interesting, or maybe not so interesting, facts about Cutoff Mountain:

 Attached route pages detail the first two routes, both of which originate at the Warm Creek parking area 1.2 mi inside Yellowstone from the northeast entrance.

 Getting There1.2 mi from the northeast entrance, park at the Warm Springs parking area, which is on the north side of the road.
-This is the western end of the Pebble Creek Trail.
+This is the eastern end of the Pebble Creek Trail.

 The other end of the Pebble Creek Trail is at the Pebble Creek Campground some 10 miles southwest of Warm Springs.
 This approach avoids the significant climb and drop that the other approach involves, shaving 800' of elevation gain from the route, but it also adds three round-trip miles to the standard route; it might add even more to the route up the southeastern face.